-It’s an easy weekend destination from Calgary via Highway 2 or its scenic alternative, the Cowboy Highway as it’s less than a three hour drive away.
-This is bear country, so go prepared with bear spray and know how to use it.
+The park is an easy weekend destination from Calgary via Highway 2 or its scenic alternative, the Cowboy Highway as it’s less than a three hour drive away.
+This is grizzly bear country, so go prepared with bear spray and know how to use it.

 Front-country camping at Castle Provincial Park

 There are four front-country campgrounds to choose from – Beaver Mines Lake, Lynx Creek, Castle Falls and Castle River Bridge, and two group camping areas at $20/night (Syncline A and B).
 Of the four front-country campgrounds, all but Lynx Creek must be reserved online.
 Lynx Creek is first come, first served only.

 Each campground has a very different vibe but what they all have in common are large campsites and a sense of privacy.
 The cost varies depending on what campsite you visit.
 If you see the letter “R” on a campsite it means it can be reserved online BUT you can’t reserve it when you’re there in person.
 Instead you have to choose from one of the first come, first served campsites.